Celebrating impact from our Health Data Research Hubs

 - BREATHE supported the rapid set-up of the EAVE II study, which linked patient data across the entire Scottish population, providing the first real-world evidence of the success of the vaccination programme.

-- DIGITRIALs supported the creation of data pipelines to support the efficient delivery of the RECOVERY trial.
+- DigiTrials supported the creation of data pipelines to support the efficient delivery of the RECOVERY trial.
 RECOVERY was the world’s largest COVID-19 clinical trial that tested ten drugs and found four effective medications to date.

 April 2021, further milestone shows continued impact of the Hubs